-While you won’t see huge changes overnight, know that by starting to work on your financial situation, you are moving in the right direction.
+While you won’t see massive changes overnight, know that by starting to work on your financial situation, you are moving in the right direction.

-I know taxes aren’t fun, and I’m not asking you to become a CPA.
+I know taxes aren’t exciting, and I’m not asking you to become a CPA.

 But understanding the basics can help potentially save you thousands of dollars.